Company Registration in Rwanda

 Online Company Registration in Rwanda

 Thanks to a seamless online system, registering a company in Rwanda is now more straightforward than ever.
-Whether you’re a local entrepreneur or a foreign investor, the Rwandan government provides a digital platform that simplifies business registration.
+Whether you’re a local entrepreneur or a foreign investor, the Rwandan government provides a digital platform through the Rwanda Development Board company registration system that simplifies business registration.
 Follow these steps:

 Step 1: Choose and Reserve a Business Name